-To be eligible for the Ch’nook Scholars Program, you must submit all of the following required documentation in addition to filling out the application form.
+To apply to the Ch’nook Scholars Program, you must submit all of the following required documentation in addition to filling out the application form.
 Failure to provide any of the following will result in your application being rejected.
 Ch’nook is not responsible for confirmation of receipt of application or for an incomplete application.
 If you wish to follow up you may do so by contacting Ch’nook directly.

 Step 1: Prepare documents in advance.

-Prepare the following items before starting your application:
+Prepare the following items in order to include them with your application:

 - Essay (no more than 500 words)

 Your essay needs to reflect the following topics:

 - Personal challenges

 - Personal Biography (no more than 200 words)

 - Proof of First Nations, Métis, or Inuit Ancestry

 Proof of heritage includes a copy or scan of one of the following: Certificate of Indian Status; Métis Membership Card; Inuit Beneficiary Card; parent/grandparent heritage information and documents showing your relationship to them; or letter of acknowledgement from First Nation, Métis Association or Inuit agreement administrator.
 If there are any challenges in obtaining these documents, please contact our office for assistance.